Applications of the Defect of a Finitely Presented Functor: Zeroth Derived Functors and The Injective Stabilization

-If $\S$ admits a zeroth left derived functor, then we define the composition $L_0=sl_0$ to be the \dbf{zeroth left derived functor of $\S$}.
-Clearly if $\S\sub (\C,\D)$ admits a zeroth left derived functor $R^0$, then for any functor $F\in \S$ and any projective $P\in \C$, Moreover, the functor $l_0\:\S\to \rex(\S)$ produces for each functor $F$ a right exact functor $l_0F$ by altering $F$ in the smallest amount possible.
-To clarify this comment, note that $l_0$ does not change the functors which are already right exact.
-It also does not change values of $F$ on objects $Z$ such that $0\to X\to Y\to Z\to 0$ splits for all $X,Y$ as this condition implies that $ F(X)\to F(Y)\to F(Z)\to 0$ is exact whether or not $F$ is right exact.
-These objects are precisely the projectives of $\C$.
-If $\C$ has enough projectives, it is easily seen that the classical definition of $L_0$ satisfies the more general definition, that is $(\C,\D)$ admits a zeroth left derived functor.
+If the inclusion $s$ has a left adjoint, the category $\lex(\S)$ is a reflective subcategory of $\S$.
+If $\S$ admits a zeroth right derived functor, then we define the composition $R^0=sr^0$ to be the \dbf{zeroth right} \dbf{derived functor of $\S$}.
+Clearly if $\S\sub (\A,\B)$ admits a zeroth right derived functor $R^0$, then for any functor $F\in \S$ and any injective $I\in \A$, Moreover, the functor $r^0\:\S\to \lex(\S)$ produces for each functor $F$ a left exact functor $r^0F$ by altering $F$ in the smallest amount possible.
+To clarify this comment, note that $r^0$ does not change the functors which are already left exact.
+It also does not change values of $F$ on objects $X$ such that $0\to X\to Y\to Z\to 0$ splits for all $Y,Z$ as this condition implies that $0\to F(X)\to F(Y)\to F(Z)$ is exact whether or not $F$ is left exact.
+These objects are precisely the injectives of $\A$.
+If $\A$ has enough injectives, it is easily seen that the classical definition of $R^0$ satisfies the more general definition, that is $(\A,\B)$ admits a zeroth right derived functor.
+Similarly, if $\B$ is Grothendieck and has exact directed limits, Gabriel's definition also satisfies the more general definition.